abaicus/llorix-one/readme.txt

 # Llorix One

 Contributors: codeinwp

-Tags:				black, blue, gray, white, light, responsive-layout, one-column, two-columns, right-sidebar, custom-background, custom-colors, custom-menu, featured-images, front-page-post-form, full-width-template, rtl-language-support, threaded-comments, translation-ready
+Tags: black, blue, orange, gray, white, light, dark, responsive-layout, one-column, two-columns, right-sidebar, custom-header, custom-background, custom-colors, custom-menu, featured-images, front-page-post-form, full-width-template, rtl-language-support, sticky-post, threaded-comments, translation-ready, accessibility-ready

 Requires at least:	3.3.0

-Tested up to:		4.3
+Tested up to:		4.4

 Llorix One

 ## Description

-Llorix One is a free and elegant one page theme that can be used for web agency business,corporate business,personal and parallax business portfolio, photography sites and freelancer .
-It comes with a clean and beautiful design, completed by the parallax effect, which makes it run smoothly and easily.
-You can simply modify everything, as the theme comes with a complex and user-friendly set of customization options.
-Llorix One is ecommerce (WooCommerce) Compatible, WPML and SEO Friendly and is one of the best business themes.
+Description: Llorix One is a free and beautiful business WordPress theme, with a flat clean design and an elegant parallax effect.
+It provides a simple and professional look that can be used for any kind of businesses or startups.
+Llorix One has a blue & orange appearance, with buttons and icons promoting simplicity and elegance at their best.
+The theme provides a responsive blog section, is ecommerce ready (WooCommerce compatible), WPML and SEO friendly.
+You can use it for your business / startup, agencies, corporate websites, or portfolios.

 ## License #